Desoriano/Protecting-Digital-Assets/README.md

 <h1>Hi, I'm Desiree</h1>

-Thanks for stopping by!
-I am a student at Western Governors University, pursuing a BS in Cybersecurity & Information Assurance.
+Welcome to my Portfolio!
+I am a student pursuing a BS in Cybersecurity & Information Assurance.I alreayd hold a BA in Psychology.
 I thrive on continuous learning and value feedback and diverse perspectives.

 💻 I have built a home lab for personal projects.
 I have earned various certifications through both my coursework and personal initiatives, with a clear roadmap to achieve more.
 Below is a glimpse of some completed work and a list of projects I plan to complete as well.

 <b>📍My Goal:</b> To continually expand my knowledge, refine my skills, and contribute meaningfully to the cybersecurity field by solving complex challenges and driving impactful solutions.

-<h2>👩🏽‍💻Projects:</h2>
+<h2>👩🏽‍💻Projects: In Progress</h2>

 - <b>Azure SIEM Setup</b>
   - [Overview]